 - Don’t put pressure on them to get over whatever the issue is

-- If there was a serious issue, Marriage Counseling Can Help!
+- If there was a serious issue, Can Marriage Counseling Help? (click to read my article to find out)!

 If, however, there was no big smoking gun and your relationship has just naturally gotten stale, that’s a little different.
 Luckily, it’s also easier to fix!